 There are two kinds of econometrics: applied and theoretical.
-Applied econometrics tends to focus on consumer behavior and predictive models of how something respond to specific changes in something else (for example, what plane ticket prices will be in Detroit if United Air Lines stops flying there).
+Applied econometrics tends to focus on consumer behavior and predictive models of how something will respond to specific changes in something else (for example, what plane ticket prices will be in Detroit if United Air Lines stops flying there).
 Theoretical econometrics uses statistical methods such as regression analyses, probability, and frequency distributions to model how well economic models work or don't work.

 Econometricians work for government agencies, but can also work for politicians, companies, lobbyists, research organizations, and universities.
-They usually hold advanced degrees in and statistics.
+They usually hold advanced degrees in economics and statistics.